liuxfiu/simulus/README.md

+**Simulus - A discrete-event simulator in Python**

 This directory contains the source code and related materials (e.g., documents, tutorials, and examples) for simulus.
 Simulus is an open-source discrete-event simulator in Python.

-To use the simulus code in this directory, you need to simply add the directory containing this `README.md` file to `PYTHONPATH`.
-Suppose your current directory has this `README.md` file, and assume that you use bash;
+To use the simulus code in this directory, you need to simply add the directory containing this README.md file to PYTHONPATH.
+Suppose your current directory has this README.md file, and assume that you use bash;
 you can run the following to set it up:

 <pre>